aoghina/aoghina.github.io/_posts/2021-03-30-the-intelligent-lockdown.md

 Then I quickly became horrified.

-At first, I was unnerved by the downplaying of the pandemic, similar to the approach in Sweden and the UK; the "no need to panic or change your behavior" announcements.
+At first, I was unnerved by the downplaying of the pandemic, similar to the approach in Sweden and the UK; the "no need to panic and change your behavior" announcements.
 While the Dutch authorities eventually changed their "herd-immunity strategy" (without admitting they were wrong), there has been a long series of false statements, harmful official advice, and a complete lack of accountability.

 A detailed timeline of the Dutch authorities' erroneous statements and disastrous (in)actions can be found here: [containmentnu.nl/articles/timeline](https://www.containmentnu.nl/articles/timeline?lang=en).